Residential Market Commentary – Affordability and debt cause concerns

 Canadian Home Prices Continued to Rise As Insufficient Supply Creates Excess Demand

-General Bob Rees 15 Oct
+General 15 Oct

 Thank you for the great summary Dr Cooper!